History of the floppy disk: Characteristics

-The 3 1/2-inch disks had, by way of their rigid case's slide-in-place metal cover, the significant advantage of being much better protected against unintended physical contact with the disk surface than 5 1/4-inch disks when the disk was handled outside the disk drive.
+The 3½-inch disks had, by way of their rigid case's slide-in-place metal cover, the significant advantage of being much better protected against unintended physical contact with the disk surface than 5¼-inch disks when the disk was handled outside the disk drive.
 When the disk was inserted, a part inside the drive moved the metal cover aside, giving the drive's read/write heads the necessary access to the magnetic recording surfaces.
 Adding the slide mechanism resulted in a slight departure from the previous square outline.
 The irregular, rectangular shape had the additional merit that it made it impossible to insert the disk sideways by mistake as had indeed been possible with earlier formats.

-3.5" drives included several other advantages over the older drive types, including not requiring a terminating resistor pack, and no need of an index hole.
+3½-inch drives included several other advantages over the older drive types, including not requiring a terminating resistor pack, and no need of an index hole.

 The shutter mechanism was not without its problems, however.
 On old or roughly treated disks, the shutter could bend away from the disk.
 This made it vulnerable to being ripped off completely (which does not damage the disk itself but does leave it much more vulnerable to dust), or worse, catching inside a drive and possibly either getting stuck inside or damaging the drive.

 Evolution

-Like the 5 1/4-inch, the 3 1/2-inch disk underwent an evolution of its own.
-When Apple introduced the Macintosh in 1984, it used single-sided 3 1/2-inch disk drives with an advertised capacity of 400 KB.
-The encoding technique used by these drives was known as GCR, or Group Coded Recording (similar recording methods were used by Commodore on its 5 1/4-inch drives and Sirius Systems Technology in its Victor 9000 non-PC-compatible MS-DOS machine).
+Like the 5¼-inch, the 3½-inch disk underwent an evolution of its own.
+When Apple introduced the Macintosh in 1984, it used single-sided 3½-inch disk drives with an advertised capacity of 400 kB.
+The encoding technique used by these drives was known as GCR, or Group Coded Recording (similar recording methods were used by Commodore on its 5¼-inch drives and Sirius Systems Technology in its Victor 9000 non-PC-compatible MS-DOS machine).